-I store fat bombs in an airtight container at room temperature for 1-2 days (although we usually polish them off on the very first day!).
+I store these keto treats in an airtight container at room temperature for 1-2 days (although we usually polish them off on the very first day!).
 I don't recommend storing them in the fridge - they harden and become dry.

 However, if your kitchen is very warm, you might need to place them in the fridge.
 To decide if they need to be refrigerated, I suggest keeping them at room temperature for a few hours and checking on them to see how they're doing and whether they're becoming too soft.